Molecular Subtypes of Breast Cancer

 The molecular subtype HER2-enriched is not the same as HER2-positive and is not used to guide treatment.

-Although most HER2-enriched tumors are HER2-positive (and named for this reason), about 30 percent are HER2-negative .
+Although most HER2-enriched tumors are HER2-positive (and named for this reason), many are HER2-negative .

 - Lymph node-positive